yo-main/vif/docs/src/language-design.md

 I do want some kind of interface though.
 Different from a class and very similar to what a `Protocol` is in python.

 Another difference is that `self` is part of the language.
-You can add it, or not, Zeus is smart enough to know if it's an instance method.
+You can add it, or not, Vif is smart enough to know if it's an instance method.

 You can add attribute in the interface, on top of methods.